react4j/react4j/README.md

 ### High Priority

-* Restructure the app in the same way as https://github.com/mobxjs/mobx-react-todomvc and verify  that only the parts of the screen that need to re-render get re-rendered.
 * Complete React-Arez extension
 * Add invariant checks to make sure people are doing the right thing when interacting with react.
   * Make sure call setState in correct places setInitialState only in constructor.